Dirigisme

-In France
+France

 Before the Second World War, France had a relatively fragmented capitalist economic system.
 The many small companies, often family-owned, were often not dynamic and efficient in comparison to the large industrial groups in Germany or the United States.
 The Second World War laid waste to France.
 Railroads and industries were destroyed by aerial bombardment and sabotage; industries were seized by Nazi Germany; in the immediate postwar years loomed the spectre of long years of rationing (such as the system enforced in that period in the United Kingdom).
 Some sections of the French business and political world lost authority after collaborating with the German occupiers.

 Post-war French governments, from whichever political side, generally sought rational, efficient economic development, with the long-term goal of matching the highly developed and technologically advanced economy of the United States.
 The development of French dirigisme coincided with the development of meritocratic technocracy: the École Nationale d'Administration supplied the state with high-level administrators, while leadership positions in industry were staffed with Corps of Mines state engineers and other personnel trained at the École Polytechnique.

 During the 1945–1975 period, France experienced unprecedented economic growth (5.1% on average) and a demographic boom, leading to the coinage of the term Trente Glorieuses (the "Glorious Thirty [years]").

 Dirigisme flourished under the conservative governments of Charles de Gaulle and Georges Pompidou.
 In those times, the policy was viewed as a middle way between the American policy of little state involvement and the Soviet policy of total state control.
 In 1981, Socialist president François Mitterrand was elected, promising greater state enterprise in the economy; his government soon nationalised industries and banks.
 However, in 1983 the initial bad economic results forced the government to renounce dirigisme and start the era of rigueur ("rigour").
 This was primarily due to the Inflation of the French Franc and the Keynesian policies taken by François Mitterrand.
 Dirigisme has remained out of favour with subsequent governments, though some of its traits remain.